MohamedMohsen01/Spotify-YouTube-Analysis-Python/README.md

 #### 2. Data Pre-processing and Cleaning:
 In data wrangling and cleaning, I performed essential tasks to ensure reliable and usable data.
 Here are the key steps I took:
-- Addressed missing data using python techniques to delete and clean the data .
+-  Implemented data cleaning techniques to address missing values, outliers, and inconsistencies, thereby ensuring the accuracy and reliability of the analysis.
 - Ensured data integrity by searching for and cleaning duplicate records.
 - Changed the data types as needed.

 ## Exploratory Data Analysis (EDA):
+Enhanced the initial data exploration process during the EDA phase, gaining a profound understanding of the variables and their distributions.
 Some of the questions I've answered based on the data:
 1. What are the Top 10 Artists with the highest total Streams on Spotify?
 2. Retrieve the top 10 Artists with the highest total views on YouTube?